Contact Us Contact Us Replicon Login

 Employees may be eligible to take unpaid, job-protected, leave under the Family Medical Leave Act (“FMLA”).
 Please refer to the main United States page for further details on this Federal law.

-Domestic Violence Leave
+Domestic Leave

-• Obtain psychological or other counseling; or
+• to receive psychological or other counseling

-• Temporarily or permanently relocate; or
+• to temporarily or permanently relocate.

-• Take legal action, including preparing for or participating in any civil or criminal legal proceeding related to or resulting from the domestic or sexual violence, or other actions to enhance the physical, psychological, or economic health or safety of the employee or the employee’s minor child or to enhance the safety of those who associate with or work with the employee.
+• to take legal action, including preparing for or participating in any civil or criminal legal proceeding related to the domestic or sexual violence, or to take other actions that enhance the physical, psychological, or economic well-being of the employee, their minor child, or others associated with or working with the employee.

 Family Leave